ixy-languages/ixy.swift/README.md

 ## Internals

+An overview over Swift language features used in this project [can be found here](performance/LanguageFeatures.md).

 This project is split into two parts: the app and the ixy library.
 The app contains the command line argument parsing and basic logic of the commands, while the ixy library handles the abstraction of the NIC.

 The code should be sufficiently documented using comments.
 A good place to start is [Device.swift](ixy/Sources/ixy/Device/Device.swift) in the ixy library project.